Dicklesworthstone/kissinger_undergraduate_thesis/README.md

 Included for convenience:
 - `.nojekyll` at root and in `docs/` to bypass Jekyll processing.
-- `docs/` contains mirrored copies of the landing page, reader, Markdown, and assets so either Pages mode works.
+- `docs/` contains mirrored copies of the landing page, reader(s), Markdown, and assets so either Pages mode works.

 If you edit the landing page or HTML locally and you are using Docs mode, mirror your changes: